Victhereum/Wave/README.md

 #### `list` - Treasure Trove Unveiled

-Embark on a treasure hunt that reveals the riches of your VideoVerse accomplishments, guarded by loyal pagination guardians! 🗺️📜
+Embark on a treasure hunt that reveals the riches of your CaptionVerse accomplishments, guarded by loyal pagination guardians! 🗺️📜

 - **Explorer's Scroll:** GET
 - **Command:** `/api/v1/payments/`